freddy2312/Marlin-bugfix-2.0.9.2.x/README.md

 All Changes made in the Firmware were tagged with "//Proforge" and maybe a short description, depending on the text.

-https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware#firmware-update
+You can find the firmware of the touchscreen here: https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware#firmware-update

 ## License